pdimens/harpy/Modules/align.md

 order: 5
 ---

-# :icon-quote: Mapping Reads onto a genome
+# :icon-quote: Map Reads onto a genome
 ===  :icon-checklist: You will need
 - at least 4 cores/threads available
 - a genome assembly in FASTA format
-- paired-end b/gzipped fastq sequence files with the [proper naming convention](../dataformat/#naming-conventions)
+- paired-end fastq sequence file with the [proper naming convention](../dataformat/#naming-conventions) (gzipped recommended)
 ===

 Once sequences have been trimmed and passed through other QC filters, they will need to